Donghyeoklee93/test/README.md

 )
 ```

-The LLM receives:
-- The latest user question
+- The LLM receives The latest user question,
-- The retrieved context (from PDF or web search)
+- the retrieved context (from PDF or web search),
-- Chat history
+- and Chat history

 **4.3 How Context Is Used**
-For document-grounded questions (e.g., “What is DeepSeek-R1-Zero?”), the model uses only PDF chunks as evidence.
+- For document-grounded questions (e.g., “What is DeepSeek-R1-Zero?”), the model uses only PDF chunks as evidence.
-For external questions (e.g., “what is CeADAR, Ireland?”), the model uses Tavily web search output as context.
+- For external questions (e.g., “what is CeADAR, Ireland?”), the model uses Tavily web search output as context.
-In both cases, answers are grounded in the provided context to reduce hallucinations.
+- In both cases, answers are grounded in the provided context to reduce hallucinations.

 ## 5. Findings & Trade-offs